LoLA: Low-Rank Linear Attention With Sparse Caching: Extended Memory Collision Visualization

 where $t$ is the time pair $j$ was added to the hidden state.
 Thus, we have $j \leq t \leq i$.

 Here, we see the first few KV pairs have high relative errors for pure linear attention.
-These pairs observe small self-recall errors at early time steps, but achieve much higher self-recall errors later.
-On the other hand, sparse caching actively mitigates self-recall errors, improving associative recall for stored KV pairs.
+These pairs observe small SREs at early time steps, but achieve much higher SREs later.
+On the other hand, sparse caching actively mitigates SREs, improving associative recall for stored KV pairs.